 Henrietta Public Library Board of Trustees

-We are the Henrietta Public Library Board of Trustees which represents the residents in the Town.
-We believe the library is a safe haven for everyone.
-We strive to be inclusive of all to educate, to enlighten and to entertain.
+The Henrietta Public Library Board of Trustees represents the residents in the Town.
+They believe the library is a safe haven for everyone.
+They strive to be inclusive of all to educate, to enlighten and to entertain.

 The library board's regular meetings are the second Tuesday of the month at 5:30pm in the Community Room.
 See the library's events calendar for special meetings and up-to-date days, times, and locations of meetings.

 Nykki Matthews (she/her)